-Girl Scouts of Southern Illinois (GSSI) has received a \$20,000 grant from the Monsanto Fund to support Girl Scout robotics teams in Jersey, Macoupin, Madison, Monroe and St. Clair counties.
+Glen Carbon, Illinois - Girl Scouts of Southern Illinois (GSSI) has received a \$25,000 grant from the Monsanto Fund to support Girl Scout robotics teams in Jersey, Macoupin, Madison, Monroe and St. Clair counties.
 Robotics are a key component of GSSI's commitment to giving girls opportunities and guidance in science, engineering, technology and math (STEM).
 By participating in three different robotics leagues at three different age levels, GSSI aims to engage more girls across southern Illinois in STEM, so that they can explore valuable career options, build critical thinking and technical skills and sustain a lifelong interest in topics that many girls drift away from by middle school.

-"Girl Scouts of Southern Illinois is very grateful to be able to provide even more girls with the opportunity to compete on a robotics team through support from the Monsanto Fund," said Mary Buchanan, GSSI Robotics Manager.
+"Girl Scouts of Southern Illinois is very grateful to be able to provide even more girls an opportunity to participate in STEM programs and compete on a robotics team through support from the Monsanto Fund," said Mary Buchanan, GSSI Robotics Manager.
 "Engaging girls in STEM in fun, creative ways helps keep their interest in these valuable career fields, as well as develop their confidence, teamwork and problem solving abilities."